flosse/node-xmpp-joap/README.markdown

   else

     # override
-    mgr.saveInstance = (clazz, id, obj, next) ->
+    mgr.saveInstance = (action, obj, next) ->
-      if clazz is "User"
+      if action.class is "User"
-        users.save id, obj, next
+        users.save obj.id, obj, (err) -> next err, action
       else
-        next new Error "Storage for this class is not available"
+        next (new Error "Storage for this class is not available"), a

     # override
-    mgr.loadInstance = (clazz, id, next) ->
+    mgr.loadInstance = (action, next) ->
-      if clazz is "User"
+      if action.class is "User"
-        users.get id, next
+        users.get id, (err, inst) -> next err, action, inst else
-      else
-        next new Error "Storage for this class is not available"
+        next (new Error "Storage for this class is not available"), a

     # override
-    mgr.queryInstances = (clazz, attrs, next) ->
+    mgr.queryInstances = (a, next) ->
-      if clazz is "User"
+      if a.class is "User"
-        (next = attrs; attrs = null) if typeof attrs is "function" if attrs?
+        if a.attributess?
-          @users.find attrs, (err, res) -> next err, (id for id of res) else @users.all (err, res) -> next err, (id for id of res) else
+          @users.find a.attributes, (err, res) -> next err, a, (id for id of res) else
+          @users.all (err, res) -> next err, a, (id for id of res) else
-        next new Error "Storage for this class is not available"
+        next (new Error "Storage for this class is not available"), a

     # override
-    mgr.deleteInstance = (clazz, id, next) ->
+    mgr.deleteInstance = (a, next) ->
-      if clazz is "User"
+      if a.class is "User"
-        users.remove id, next
+        users.remove id, (err) -> next err, a else
-      else
-        next new Error "Storage for this class is not available"
+        next (new Error "Storage for this class is not available"), a
 ```

 ### Router